Linguistics and Human Brain: A Perspective of Computational Neuroscience: Foundational Insights and Framework Shifts in Language-Brain Computational Research

 At the neural component level, questions about prediction, structure, and semantic updating converge most prominently on the N400, which has become a major focus connecting language models and neural signals.
 Studies modeling N400 responses using surprisal, semantic similarity, and semantic updating metrics demonstrate that multiple predictive factors can exert independent or complementary effects on amplitude \cite{rabovsky2018modelling,lopopolo2024tracking}.
 These findings suggest that the N400 reflects combined predictive and integrative processing across linguistic levels.
 Although the N400 is classically characterized in scalp EEG, converging intracranial evidence, including ECoG, links analogous semantic and predictive effects to localized cortical dynamics during speech comprehension \cite{broderick2018electrophysiological}.

-In summary, early computational studies of language–brain alignment indicate that neural language processing is simultaneously sensitive to lexical predictability, hierarchical syntactic structure, and semantic updating.
-Sequential models, structural representations, and encoding and decoding frameworks capture complementary aspects of model–brain correspondence and together establish the theoretical questions and methodological foundation for later work incorporating deep learning–based models into neural alignment studies.
+In summary, early computational studies of language--brain alignment indicate that neural language processing is simultaneously sensitive to lexical predictability, hierarchical syntactic structure, and semantic updating.
+Sequential models, structural representations, and encoding and decoding frameworks capture complementary aspects of model--brain correspondence and together establish the theoretical questions and methodological foundation for later work incorporating deep learning--based models into neural alignment studies.
 Across recording modalities, these findings collectively underscore the continuity between computational models of language and the neural mechanisms supporting both written and spoken language processing.
+At the same time, these early findings also help clarify why recurrent neural models became an important intermediate stage in the subsequent development of language--brain computational research.
+Because many of these studies treated comprehension as an online, word-by-word, temporally unfolding process, they naturally motivated modeling approaches that could represent continuously updated internal states rather than only local transition probabilities or static structural descriptions.
+In this context, RNNs and later LSTMs provided a computational framework for linking sequential linguistic input with incrementally evolving representations, making them particularly relevant to temporally resolved neural data and to early efforts at neural prediction and alignment \cite{elman1990finding,hochreiter1997long,toneva2019interpreting}.
+From this perspective, recurrent architectures should not be viewed merely as a historical waypoint between n-gram models and Transformers.
+Rather, they marked an important conceptual transition: from classical sequential and surprisal-based modeling toward neural representations that unfold dynamically over time, while still remaining closely tied to incremental language processing.
+Contemporary Transformer-based and LLM-driven alignment studies have expanded this tradition by enabling broader contextual integration and richer representational comparisons, but they build in part on questions first sharpened by recurrent approaches.
+Recognizing this continuity helps make the transition from early computational models to modern model--brain alignment frameworks more conceptually explicit.